aquasecurity/katacoda-scenarios/Trivy/step3.md

 ### Scan your IaC files

 Trivy can scan your IaC files for misconfigurations.

+You can scan either:
+* An entire directory with multiple different types of IaC configurations e.g. Dockerfile and Terraform
+* Specify a specific configuration file

 The following command will check all IaC files in the repository at once:

 ```
 trivy conf ./assets/examples/misconf/mixed/configs